kanand003/Website/content/post/Lerping.md

 ## Is it worth it?

 For writing simple scripts lerp is useful.
-Otherwise I would recommend to buy assets such as Dot Tween which has more features.s
+Otherwise I would recommend to buy assets such as Dot Tween which has more features.